saddle-finance/saddle-docs/faq.md

 ### What are Saddle’s liquidity provider rewards?

+#### tBTC pool
-The Keep Network team has committed 250,000 KEEP a week as reward incentives for liquidity providers.
-At the TVL cap, that means LPs will be earning up to ~30% APY on their deposits!
+The Keep Network team has committed weekly reward incentives for liquidity providers.
 [Learn more](https://keep.network/) about the Keep network, KEEP, and your opportunities to stake KEEP for additional APY.

+You can access Keep Network's [staking dashboard](https://dashboard.keep.network/liquidity) to stake your LP tokens.

+#### vETH2 pool
+The SharedStake team has an ongoing reward program for those who are providing liquidity in Saddle.

+You can access the SharedStake's [staking dashboard](https://www.sharedstake.org/earn) to stake your vETH2 pool LP tokens.

+#### alETH pool
+The Alchemix team has an ongoing reward program for those who are providing liquidity in Saddle.

+You can access Alchemix's [staking dashboard](https://app.alchemix.fi/farms) to stake your alETH pool LP tokens.

 ### What is tBTC?

 tBTC is the first truly decentralized, secure tokenized bitcoin solution. tBTC is secured by the Keep network, a blockchain solution to privacy.
 The Keep network stores the keys of minted tBTC in decentralized “keeps”, thus eliminating centralized weak points.

-### I can’t provide liquidity to Saddle because of the guarded launch.
-When will I be able to start using Saddle?

-The guarded launch will be phased out over time, at which point anyone will be able to provide liquidity to Saddle pools.

-In the meantime, anyone can use the Saddle AMM to trade in between tokenized bitcoin types.

 ### What are the fees for using Saddle?

-At launch, there is no fee to withdraw your liquidity from Saddle pools.
-Eventually, we will implement diminishing fees.
-With diminishing fees, your fee falls to 0bps over the course of a month after you first provide liquidity.
+There is no fee to withdraw your liquidity from Saddle pools.
+Initial versions of our contracts contained a withdrawal fee feature, but we have decided to remove this from all future pools.

 ### Who built Saddle?